Vehrik/FarOut/Characters/1-Core_Stats.md

            HEART -----------------------------------------------------------
                  |    |     |     |     |     |     |     |     |     |    |
                 +5   +4    +3    +2    +1     0    -1    -2    -3    -4   -5
-                                             [Y]

       Each Capacity is also subject to a penalty called Stress.
 Stress ranges from 0 to 10.
-You accumulate Stress by sustaining injuries, suffering from intense psychological effects, certain environmental Hazards or from your Character pushing themselves briefly beyond their limits.
-Your Body and Soul Capacities have seperate Stress counters.
+You accumulate Stress by sustaining injuries, starving, suffering from intense psychological effects, or coming into contact with certain environmental Hazards or from your Character pushing themselves briefly beyond their limits.
+Stress applies to both your Body and Soul simultaneously.

-      Stress is relieved by having your Character take a Break, eating food, and by tending to minor damages that occur during adventures.
+      Stress is relieved by having your Character take a Break, eating food, and by tending to minor injuries that occur during adventures.
 Sometimes, the Stress becomes semi-permenant, such as when you take severe Injury.

-      When a Capacity accumulates Stress, it lowers the effective score of the Capacity, and can even make a Core unusuable.
-If a Capacity accumulates 10 Stress, your Character falls unconscious and becomes vulnerable to Execution.
+      When a Creature accumulates Stress, it lowers the effective score of the Capacity, and can even make a Core unusuable.
+If a Creature accumulates 15 Stress, they fall unconscious and becomes vulnerable to Execution.